 |key=@/path/to/file||send file content as value|

-Two example server applications can be found in scion-apps repository.
-Minimal starts a server which defines two routes:
+An example SCION http server application can be found in scion-apps repository.

 To build and start the servers, simply run